xi/PyJSONProxy/README.rst

 Documentation
 =============

-Some simple documentation is auomatically generated and available under ``/`` (for all endpoints) or ``/{endpoint}/`` (for an individual endpoint).
+Some simple documentation is automatically generated and available under ``/`` (for all endpoints) or ``/{endpoint}/`` (for an individual endpoint).
 To provide some input for this documentation, you can add a description to both endpoints and fields::